piotrmiskiewicz/kyma-environment-broker/docs/contributor/03-60-regions-configuration.md

 # Regions and Zones Configuration

 Most Kyma plans require specifying a region in the request body as one of the provisioning parameters.
 The regions' configuration allows you to control which regions are available for the Kyma plan and the platform region.
 Additionally, every region has a different set of zones.
 The configuration is used to validate the region specified in the request body.
-Additionally, those regions are used to generate schemas for catalog endpoint.
+Additionally, those regions are used to generate schemas for the catalog endpoint.

 ## Allowed Regions